-If you want to do the same, take a peek behind the experience curtain — where retailers are using data to create memorable customer experiences online and offline.
+If you want to do the same, take a peek behind the experience curtain — where retailers are using data to create memorable customer experiences online and off-line.

-Personalized experiences require precise alignment.
+Personalised experiences require precise alignment.

 Using data to connect with customers wasn’t easy or even possible at this earlier stage in the retailer’s digital maturity.
-But L’Occitane knew that to get to the next level, they needed to invest in technology that would give them a cohesive view of the data from across the entire organization.
+But L’Occitane knew that to get to the next level, they needed to invest in technology that would give them a cohesive view of the data from across the entire organisation.
 Only then would L’Occitane be able to deliver the types of experiences that would be emotionally motivating to their customers.

 Content and campaign agility relies on automation.